 Video by Mark Richardson

-The Turn and Face the Strange show team comprises some of Mick and David Bowie’s friends and family including John Cambridge, Keith Cheesman, as well as musicians Bobby Joyce, Kristian Eastwood, Rachael Jarvis and John Bentley (Squeeze).
+The Turn and Face the Strange show team comprises some of Mick and David Bowie’s friends and family including Keith Cheesman, John Cambridge and John Bentley (Squeeze) as well as musicians Bobby Joyce, Kristian Eastwood, Rachael Jarvis.
 Their testimony and contributions add further strength and credibility to the show and provide an authentic insight into some of the ‘untold’ story of Mick’s career and life.

 The Turn and Face the Strange show was originally conceived and written by Garry Burnett and Rupert Creed as a part of Hull City of Culture 2017 celebrations.
 The show is a ‘bio-gig’, a dynamic combination of live music, storytelling and multi-media projections and audio, comprising of first-hand accounts from people who knew and loved him and musicians who worked with him and revered him.

-It first played in August 2017 at The Freedom Centre in Hull, less than half a mile from where Mick and his parents rest, and sold out the whole run impressively quickly.
+The show first played in August 2017 at The Freedom Centre in Hull, less than half a mile from where Mick and his parents rest, and sold out the whole run impressively quickly.
 An invitation to play a week-long run at the Hull Truck Theatre in February 2018 saw another sell-out success.
 The show then openend the Spiders From Mars stage at Humber Street Sesh in 2018, headlined the Made In Hull cruise 2019 and another hugely successful sell-out 2 week run at Hull Truck in April / May 2019.
 Due to the worldwide Covid-19 pandemic during early 2020, we were forced to cancel our 2020 run of shows, but have now re-scheduled them for March 2021.
 We can't wait to get back to Hull Truck Theatre once again to bring our brand new Special Edition show to everyone.

 Michael Ronson was an English guitarist, songwriter, multi-instrumentalist, arranger, and producer.